-On auction date, visit the site / bank / auction venue to check whether you won the bank auction or not.
-If bids are submitted through tender form / bid form then bank will open all the eligible bids in front of all bidders.
-Highest bidder is declared winner of bank auction.
+On auction date, visit the site/bank / auction venue to check whether you won the bank auction or not.
+If bids are submitted through tender form/bid form then bank will open all the eligible bids in front of all bidders.
+The highest bidder is declared the winner of bank auction.
 If you win auction then you need to deposit 25% of the bid amount within 24 hours including EMD deposited with tender form.
 Balance 75% of bid amount should be deposited within 15 to 30 days from the date of bank auction.
 If you are planning to avail Home Loan then it is advisable to apply for Home Loan from the bank which has auctioned the property.
 Normally home loan is risky proportion and most of bank auctions are closed without Home Loan.
 Banks are not willing to lend on foreclosed properties.
 I will not suggest to depend on Home Loan for such properties because of tight timelines.

 Step 7: Sale Certificate

 After the balance 75% payment is made.
-You will receive Sale Certificate from Bank but title transfer is incomplete till you register sale certificate in sub-registrar office
+You will receive a Sale Certificate from Bank but the title transfer is incomplete till you register sale certificate in the sub-registrar office

 Step 8: Register Sale Certificate in Sub-Registrar office

-You can register Sale Certificate and should insist on inclusion of defaulter as confirming party as i explained in my previous post on Bank Auctions.
+You can register Sale Certificate and should insist on inclusion of the defaulter as confirming party as I explained in my previous post on Bank Auctions.
 The sale certificate should be signed by the authorized bank executive at the time of property registration.